 Oh and thanks for taking a look around!

-A Million Pieces - I think I wrote this for a competition but never ended up sending it.
-Anyway, I had a lot of fun figuring out the betaing process with Serendipitous Nonsense!
+A Million Pieces - I wrote this for a competition but never ended up sending it.
+I had a lot of fun figuring out the betaing process with Serendipitous Nonsense.

 Small Town Drama - Childish fiction.
-When I read this, I'm amazed by how much I was influenced by what was going on around me in my life and the books I read—I can literally see everything this little story was spawned from (oh dang, here we go, iffy childhood reading list: Pookie Aleera is Not My Boyfriend by S Herrick, Keystone Stables by M Hubler, Backstage Pass by C Crouch...).
-This was my very inexperienced attempt at writing a normal story including some 'touchy' topics, or so I thought.
-Some parts are cringe-worthy, but I did write it before I was a teenager.
+When I read this, I'm amazed by how much I was influenced by what was going on around me in my life and the books I read.
+Most of it is cringe-worthy.
 I like reading it for nostalgic reasons.

 Story Arc 1 - Original story.
 Names changed.
-Set in a feudalist, struggling world.
+Set in a feudalist world.
 Fisher was treated as a slave by his father, Darryn the nobleman.
 Meg is the daughter of Kristopher, an influential crime boss who runs the city.
-They meet when Darryn and Kristopher team up for evil business (c'mon I gotta shade my story somewhere!).
+They meet when Darryn and Kristopher team up for evil business.
 Meg sees Fisher's plight and, faced with her father's unsavoury lifestyle, persuades him to run away with her.
 And the rest is history, where they meet the other main characters and then save the world.
-The end.
-Seriously, this story has been alive since I was writing Small Town Drama.
-This was the one that made the cut and had enough fuel in it to be worth working on :P It's also my baby.
+Wow, I just read this again and realised how not-platonic these guys are ... my characters are doing things to the story again.

-1 Give Us Some Figgy Pudding - set near the ending to the story.
-My characters celebrate Christmas the only way they know how.
+1 Give Us Some Figgy Pudding - set past the ending to the story.
+Two of the characters celebrate Christmas the only way they know how.

 The Boy and the Wind - sad story.
-I was bored and reading a fat book full of Hans Christian Anderson stories.
-And writing poetry.
-As for the style of the writing, I think I was definitely trying to emulate C. S. Lewis or maybe even Enid Blyton!
+I was bored and reading Hans Christian Anderson stories.

 Where the White Moss Grows - written for grade 12 English assignment.
 I hate it a little bit, just because, but this shows the height of my love for description.
 I like that part of it :)